openstack-archive/deb-python-aioeventlet/doc/using.rst

    Wait for a future (or a task) from a greenthread.
    Return the result or raise the exception of the future.

+   The function must not be called from the greenthread of the aiogreen event loop.

    Example of greenthread waiting for a trollius task.
 The ``progress()`` callback is called regulary to see that the event loop in not blocked::